How to Do Hand Grip Exercises to Lower Blood Pressure

 1. Establish the correct grip strength

 The main thing to keep in mind when doing hand grip exercises to lower blood pressure is that you don’t need to grip at your full strength.
 In fact gripping something too tightly for too long is just going to raise your blood pressure more.

 So make sure whatever device you’re using isn’t too hard for you to squeeze.
 You don’t want to be forcing yourself into gripping too tightly.
 If you’re using handgrippers, then go for low- or moderate-resistance models.

 You’re aiming to be gripping your device at about 30% of your full strength.

 A good way to gauge this is to grip your device as hard as you can briefly, then try gripping it again at about a third of this intensity.
 This is the trickiest part of doing hand grip exercises to lower blood pressure.
-(It’s also the one part where the Zona Plus does have a clear advantage in that it can calibrate itself to your grip and tell you when you’re gripping at 30%).
+For this reason, using a handgripper that shows your grip strength as you’re doing can be very useful.

 Check your grip strength each time

 You can do this grip check each time you start a set of hand grip exercises.
 Your grip-strength might vary slightly from day to day, or even through the day, depending on your energy levels or how you’ve been using your hands or various other factors.
 So establish this 30% grip at the start of each session.
 Then pay close attention throughout to make sure you’re keeping that level of grip.

 If you decide to do the exercises with alternating hands (see below), then you need to gauge the 30% grip strength separately for each hand.